Karem1986/Best_Rock_Song/README.md

 # Goal of this app

-This app has the goal to show how containerization works, how to make containerized app secure and finally to show clean Python structured code.
+This app has the goal to show how containerization works, how to make a containerized app secure and finally to show clean Python structured code.
 Aimed to showcase Python and Docker skills.

 ## Which security measures has this app implemented?